• Skip to primary navigation

 Hot Air Balloon Rides

 This is a bucket list experience—you'll enjoy unbeatable views of the other balloons, as well as the gorgeous southwest landscape—and prices definitely reflect it.
-You're looking at a minimum of $475 per person, depending on the day.
+Make sure to book your ride well in advance, because they do sell out!

 If you do decide to go, the price includes parking and admission to the Fiesta, express check-in, access to a VIP lounge with a catered breakfast, and more.